ScribbleJ/TapStrapApp/README.md

 If this project eventually becomes useful to you and you'd like to show support, the developer appreciates donations to the Kitten.Academy Patreon.  https://www.patreon.com/kittenacademy

+## Copyright
-## Copyright Chris Jansen, etc, etc, you can use this for yourself, but we haven't arranged any licensing for you to modify the source or redistribute yet.
+Copyright Chris Jansen, etc, etc, you can use this for yourself, but we haven't arranged any licensing for you to modify the source or redistribute yet.

 Aside from the Android boilerplate and the actual Tap Systems SDK, this is all original code so as of now the licensing is pretty much my problem.
 I'm supposed to say "all rights reserved" here, right?